Brian Vahaly: Professional career

 In 2002, Vahaly enjoyed a breakthrough season on the ATP circuit, advancing to the semifinals of Memphis (falling to Andy Roddick) and the quarterfinals of Indian Wells.
 He defeated three top 10 ranked players Fernando González, (2003 French Open Champion and former world no. 1) Juan Carlos Ferrero, and Tommy Robredo at Indian Wells and later teamed with Andy Roddick in Washington, D.C., to defeat the no. 1 ranked doubles team of Bob and Mike Bryan.
 During the year he also posted wins over Michael Chang and Vince Spadea.
 Vahaly was the only college graduate in the top 100 in the world and was recognized by People magazine in its issue of the 25 Hottest Bachelors.
 In March 2003, he reached his career high singles ranking of world no. 57.

 In 2004-2007, Vahaly spent most of the year on the ATP circuit playing events in Indianapolis, Los Angeles, Newport, Houston, Indian Wells, San Jose, Adelaide, and the Australian Open (losing to finalist Marat Safin).

 Vahaly played his last tournament at the U.S. Open losing to Juan Martín del Potro.
 After the tournament, Vahaly revealed that the shoulder injury had plagued him for some time.
 On September 7, 2007, Brian underwent surgery to repair several tears to his right rotator cuff.
 He had two additional surgeries later that year.

 Retirement

 In November 2007, Vahaly announced his retirement from professional tennis on his website.
 He had three shoulder surgeries from 2006 to 2007.
 He moved to Washington, D.C., to work for a private equity fund.
 In 2013, Vahaly began serving on the USTA board of directors and then became the chief operating officer at two different venture capital firms, Venturehouse Group and NextGen Venture Partners.
-In 2017, he entered the gym and wellness space to become the CFO of [solidcore], and most recently in 2021, he became the CEO of YouFit Gyms.
+Vahaly has recently elected to serve as the Chairman of the Board and President of the USTA and US Open for the 2025-2026 term..
+He is also currently a Senior Advisor at Brown Advisory.